jlouis/dht/README.md

 Since we are at an early alpha, changes will be made which are not backwards compatible.
 This section describes the so-called “flag days” at which we change stuff in ways that are not backwards compatible to earlier versions.
 Once things are stable and we are looking at a real release, a versioning scheme will be in place to handle this.

 * 2015-08-15: Increased the size of the token from 4 to 8 bytes.
 Protocol format has changed as a result.
 The old clients will fail to handle this correctly.
+Also, started using the Versions more correctly in the protocol.

 # What is a DHT?